BrightspaceUILabs/navigation/README.md

 </d2l-navigation>
 ```

-***Relevant CSS class name:***
-* `--d2l-navigation-shadow-gradient-display`: The default value is `block`, but this property can be used to hide the gradient by setting it to `none`.
-Instead of doing this, **PLEASE STRONGLY CONSIDER** fixing the issues with the z-index elements on your page.
-This was added to address an issue we've seen with a few pages that use tables with sticky headers.

 ### d2l-navigation-immersive

 Include the [webcomponents.js](http://webcomponents.org/polyfills/) "lite" polyfill (for browsers who don't natively support web components), then import the following: